Mieczysław Wolfke: Life and career

 After the patent of the cadmium-mercury lamp, which he and Karl Ritzmann (in the next years his brother-in-law) received in 1909, Wolfke was employed at the Carl Zeiss Company in Jena.
 However, working in the industry did not match his ambitions, in 1912 he went to Karlsruhe, where he worked as an assistant of professor Otto Lehmann at the Faculty of Physics at the local Polytechnic for four months.
-Soon after that, he moved to Zurich, where on 26 May 1913 he received a habilitation at the ETH (reviewers: Albert Einstein and Pierre Weiss) and in the next year – at the kantonal University (reviewers Max von Laue and Alfred Kleiner).
-Until the end of his stay in Zurich he lectured at both of these universities.
+Soon after that, he moved to Zurich, where on 26 May 1913 he received a habilitation at the ETH Zurich (his reviewers were Albert Einstein and Pierre Weiss), and in the next year – at the kantonal University of Zurich (his reviewers were Max von Laue and Alfred Kleiner).
+During his time at ETH, he became acquainted with Gabriel Narutowicz, one of the faculty deans of the university and a future President of Poland.
+Until the end of his period in Zurich, he lectured at both of these universities.
 He also worked for Carl Zeiss and Brown Boveri, but he consistently rejected any propositions of permanent and well-paid jobs in the industry.
-In 1915 his son, Karol Wolfke, was born and in 1918, the daughter, Lucyna was born.
+In 1915, his son Karol was born, and in 1918 his daughter Lucyna was born.

 After the restoration of Poland's independence in 1918, Wolfke obtained a Polish passport.
-In 1920 he got a proposal to take the position of professor at the University of Warsaw and accepted the nomination, but due to the financial problems and the lack of a laboratory, he did not undertake this job.
-In 1921 he obtained a successive habilitation at the University of Zurich (reviewers: Edgar Meyer and Erwin Schrödinger).
+In 1920 he received a proposal to take the position of professor at the University of Warsaw and accepted the nomination, but due to the financial problems and the lack of a laboratory, he did not undertake this job.
+In 1921, he obtained a successive habilitation at the University of Zurich.
+His reviewers were Edgar Meyer and Erwin Schrödinger.